REASONS TO BE CHEERFUL (ABOUT PERMITS)

 The UK and Switzerland look like they are going to begin a new trade deal – and it could be great news for British ski instructors.

 (Of course, it’s already dead easy to work in Switzerland on an EU passport – so if you have an EU passport the following doesn’t apply to you, click here for more…).

 The Swiss President, Ignazio Cassis, met UK Prime Minister Boris Johnson to discuss closer unity in the future.

-Now, Free Trade isn’t specifically an issue for you if you want to be a ski instructor, but wrapped up in this deal will be agreements on mobility.
+Now, Free Trade isn’t specifically an issue for you if you want to be a ski instructor, but wrapped up in this deal will be agreements on mobility of workers.

 And means (potentially) work permits.

 There was always (and still is) an agreement on the mobility of workers between the EU and Switzerland.

 For years that agreement facilitated ski instructors working in Switzerland – especially useful after doing a Peak Leaders course.

 But when the UK left the EU, there was nothing to replace the deal – British ski instructors fell into a vacuum and couldn’t get work permits.

 Essentially, once the UK became a Third Nation – a non-EU nation – a British Ski Instructor could only be employed if the ski school could show they had a skill nobody had in Switzerland and/or the position had been advertised and nobody could be found from Switzerland or the EU.